They say a picture is worth a thousand words.

 Think of the last time you scrolled through your Facebook feed or flicked through your Instagram stories.
 It’s safe to say at least 60% of the content was video.

 As we discussed in our Fitness Marketing Guide for the Modern Fitness Founder video is such an effective lead generation channel for a fitness business.
 On top of that, it’s so key to increasing online engagement and ultimately building your brand.
-And you really don’t the budget or the expertise found in the latest big-budget blockbuster to make great video content.
+And you really don’t need the budget or the expertise found in the latest big-budget blockbuster to make great video content.

 In this article, we will discuss the effective combination of fitness and video, tips and creating great video and finally how you can distribute your video content effectively on organic and paid platforms.
 Click on any section below.